chenjiecj/STAR/README.md

 > - STAR is built upon the pioneering work of [INPformer](https://github.com/luow23/INP-Former), to which we express our sincere gratitude for their inspiring and foundational contributions.

 ## Abstract
-Existing Multi-class Unsupervised Anomaly Detection (MUAD) methods that reconstruct inputs must represent the normality of diverse products, which invites identity mapping and leaks anomalies into the output.
+Existing Multi-class Unsupervised Anomaly Detection (MUAD) methods that reconstruct inputs must represent normality of diverse products, which invites identity mapping and leaks anomalies output.
 Prototype-based methods mitigate this by reconstructing from normal prototypes rather than raw inputs, achieving strong MUAD performance.
-However, existing prototype-based methods are constrained by spatial binding: their prototypes remain tied to specific image locations.
+However, existing prototype- based methods are constrained by spatial binding: their prototypes remain tied to specific image locations.
 Although these methods successfully capture normal patterns, they implicitly encode spatial context, which compromises the representation of abstract texture patterns.
 Consequently, when texture locations vary, the reconstructed spatial layout suffers from blurring.
 We argue that textures, as semantic patterns, benefit from abstraction, which curbs identity mapping by eliminating pixel-wise copying.
 In contrast, structures, as deterministic layouts, benefit from explicit encoding that mitigates structural blurring through spatial priors.
 Motivated by this, we propose Scaffold-guided Texture Alignment and Reassembly (STAR).
-Specifically, we introduce a Purified Prototype Extractor that applies aggressive masking to disrupt the positional continuity of normal tokens, and then captures position-agnostic normal texture prototypes from the visible ones.
+Specifically, we introduce a Purified Prototype Extractor that applies aggressive masking to disrupt the positional continuity of normal tokens, then captures position-agnostic normal texture prototypes from visible ones.
 A Semantic Purity Loss constrains these prototypes to retain semantic fidelity.
-We further propose a Scaffold-guided Texture Reassembler, which first queries the prototypes via semantic matching and then reassembles them into a spatially coherent, structure-anchored representation under the guidance of a self-distilled scaffold.
+We further propose a Scaffold-guided Texture Reassembler, which first queries the prototypes via semantic matching and then reassembles them into a spatially coherent, structure-anchored representation under a self-distilled scaffold.
 Since structural boundaries are challenging to anchor accurately, a Structural Fidelity Loss is introduced to focus optimization on these critical regions.
-Experiments on MVTec-AD, VisA, and Real-IAD demonstrate that STAR achieves state-of-the-art multi-class anomaly detection performance and generalizes effectively in few-shot settings.
+Experiments on MVTec-AD, VisA, and Real-IAD demonstrate STAR achieves state-of-the-art multi-class anomaly detection and generalizes effectively in few-shot settings.

 ## Overview
 <p align="center">